 Haiti, the Western Hemisphere’s poorest country, holds the grim record of the world’s highest kidnapping rate per capita.
 One gang — 400 Mawozo — was responsible for 80 percent of abductions in Haiti from June through September, according to Gédéon Jean, director of the Center for Analysis and Research in Human Rights in Port-au-Prince.

 Haitian officials say the group is behind the October kidnapping, too.

 Liszt Quitel, Haiti’s justice minister, told The Washington Post that the gang was demanding a ransom of $1 million per hostage.

 Quitel said that it wasn’t clear whether the five children, including an 8-month-old, were part of the ransom amount, and that the gang was probably expecting to negotiate.
 “Usually they request more, then people close to the kidnapped persons will negotiate,” Quitel said.

-“The welfare and safety of U.S. citizens abroad is one of the highest priorities of the Department of State,” an agency spokesperson said Sunday, confirming that 16 U.S. citizens had been kidnapped.
+“The welfare and safety of U.S. citizens abroad is one of the highest priorities of the Department of State,” an agency spokesperson said in October, confirming that 16 U.S. citizens had been kidnapped.
 “We have been in regular contact with senior Haitian authorities and will continue to work with them and interagency partners.”
 (One of those kidnapped is a Canadian.)

 Here’s what to know about 400 Mawozo and Haiti’s gang violence.